 And just like vertical farms this test facility uses hydroponic farming techniques, where plants are grown indoors under hyper-controlled conditions.
 The type of light, temperature, humidity and nutrition can be customized for each individual plant, much more than in a greenhouse.

-Here is always the best time of the year, with the right climate and water.
+It's always the best time of year here, with the right climate and water.

 Georgia Lea, IGS